Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Rockies

-The Arizona Diamondbacks, including Lourdes Gurriel Jr. (.366 on-base percentage in past 10 games, 56 points above season-long percentage), battle starter Noah Davis and the Colorado Rockies at Coors Field, Saturday at 8:10 PM ET.
+The Arizona Diamondbacks, including Lourdes Gurriel Jr. (.324 slugging percentage in past 10 games, including no homers), battle starter Austin Gomber and the Colorado Rockies at Coors Field, Sunday at 3:10 PM ET.

-In his most recent appearance, he racked up two hits (going 2-for-4 with an RBI) against the Rockies.
+He had a hitless showing in his last game (0-for-1) against the Rockies.

 Lourdes Gurriel Jr. Game Info & Props vs. the Rockies